danielmeppiel/spec2cloud/README.md

 ## 🎯 Overview

-This repository provides a preconfigured development environment and agent-driven workflow that takes you from product concept to deployed application through a structured, step-by-step process.
+This repository provides a preconfigured development environment and agent-driven workflow that works in two directions:

+- **Greenfield (Build New)**: Transform product ideas into deployed applications through structured specification-driven development
+- **Brownfield (Document Existing)**: Reverse engineer existing codebases into comprehensive product and technical documentation

+Both workflows use specialized GitHub Copilot agents working together to maintain consistency, traceability, and best practices.

 ## 🚀 Quick Start

+### Greenfield (New Project)
 1. **Open in Dev Container** - Everything is preconfigured in `.devcontainer/`
 2. **Describe your app idea** - The more specific, the better
 3. **Follow the workflow** - Use the prompts to guide specialized agents through each phase

+### Brownfield (Existing Codebase)
+1. **Open existing codebase** in Dev Container
+2. **Run `/plan-brown`** - Reverse engineer technical tasks from code
+3. **Run `/frd-brown`** - Synthesize feature requirements from tasks
+4. **Run `/prd-brown`** - Create product vision from features

 ## 🏗️ Architecture